Alternative Production of GREEN HYDROGEN and SYNTHETIC FUELS

 Implication

 The current economic impact of the global shutdown opens the opportunity for a new beginning with changed signs and the prevention of undesirable developments in terms of energy supply and use.
+Compared to existing processes for the energy-intensive production of expensive hydrogen by electrolysis, LTC+ACA synthesis (gas) liquefaction is the clean, efficient and cost-effective alternative.

-In comparison to existing processes for the energy-intensive production of expensive hydrogen by electrolysis, LTC+ACA synthesis (gas) liquefaction is the clean, efficient and cost-effective alternative.
-Using the AGT technologies, green H², synthetic petrol and oils are produced from organic mass (grass and all kinds of green plants mixed with waste wood).
+AGT technologies can be used to produce green hydrogen, synthetic petrol and oils from organic matter (grass and all types of green plants mixed with waste wood).
 Alcohol develops from field crops that are high in sugar, rich gas from green grass and biomass that is high in wood; these substances can be further processed into HYDROGEN and fuels.
 In this way, large amounts of GREEN HYDROGEN and CO²-neutral synthetic fuels that are ultimately extracted from local, renewable raw materials can thus be produced using the LTC+ACA System Technology.

 Benefits

-• The emission-free production of synthetic gas and fuels of the highest quality, as well as electricity from organic waste (e.g. coal, sewage sludge, vegetable waste, used tires, plastics and household waste).
+of the highest quality, as well as electricity from organic waste (e.g. coal, sewage sludge, vegetable waste, used tires, plastics and household waste).

-• The emission-free production of green hydrogen from organic waste (without electrolysis),
+- The emission-free production of green hydrogen from organic waste (without electrolysis),

-• Due to the wide range of possible uses of various organic materials and their specific processing to the desired products, large production volumes of HYDROGEN and fuel grades can be extracted.
+- Due to the wide range of possible uses of various organic materials and their specific processing to the desired products, large production volumes of HYDROGEN and fuel grades can be extracted.

 GREEN HYDROGEN and FUELS FROM BIOMASS USING AGT LTC+ACA TECHNOLOGIES